itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

 In this lab, you'll run commands from the [terminal (Mac)](https://en.wikipedia.org/wiki/Terminal_(macOS)) or [command line (Windows)](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands).
 This can feel intimidating if you've never done it before.
 In this guide, we'll do our best to emphasize *why* you're doing this or that, as opposed to emphasizing *what buttons* to press.

 Most importantly, **it is okay not to fully understand concepts and software introduced in this lab.** The tech stack in a plain text writing workflow is pretty proliferated, and it's decidedly more complex to get set up than writing in MS Word.
 Moreover, the programming world can feel -- and be -- really exclusive/exclusionary.
-Put plainly,

 Borrowing from an excellent piece that Kieran Healy wrote about plain text workflows, **I wouldn't suggest anyone use something that I'm not willing to support their learning until they feel comfortable using it on their own.
 If you run into any issues, at any time, drop me a line (ian.spangler@uky.edu) and I'll do my best to help answer questions.**

 # Table of Contents